HazarFatihAkman/HazarFatihAkman/README.md

-Hi, I’m a space detective :detective:.
+Hi, I’m a space cowboy 🤠.
 I’m instersted with Asp .net core.
-I don't know why do you wanna contact with me but you can contact with me via my mail address (akman.hazar.fatih@gmail.com) or my linkedin account(look at down).
+You can contact with me via my mail address (akman.hazar.fatih@gmail.com) or my linkedin account(look at down) if you wanna reach me out.

 <br/>